zanedr/front-end-submissions-public/1701/mod-3/movie-tracker/jenn-chris-john.md

 This should probably be [3 different functions at minimum](https://github.com/jennPeavler/movieTracker/blob/master/app/components/MovieCard/MovieCard.js#L5-L50)

-* 4: Application has exceptionally well-factored code with little or no duplication and all components separated out into logical components.
-There are zero instances where an instructor would recommend taking a different approach.
-* 3: Application is thoughtfully put together with some duplication and no major bugs.
+* 3 (soft): Application is thoughtfully put together with some duplication and no major bugs.
 Group can speak to choices made in the code and knows what every line of code is doing.
-* 2: Application has some duplication and minor bugs.
-Developer can speak to most choices made in the code and knows what every line is doing.
-* 1: Application has a significant amount of duplication and one or more major bugs.
-Group cannot speak to most choices and does not know what every line of code is doing.

 ### Testing

 Be careful with what you put in the scope of a test - for example - [these variables](https://github.com/jennPeavler/movieTracker/blob/master/app/components/MovieCard/MovieCard.test.js#L29-L35) for a mock function and wrapper are declared in the top describe block - you would want these to always be in a before block because of collision.
 The mock function will track calls across all of your tests - so if you add more than one test with a mock, your tests will start to break randomly.

-* 4: Project has a running test suite that exercises the application using Enzyme.
-The test suite covers almost all aspects of the application including the Redux actions and reducers.
 * 3: Project has a running test suite that tests multiple levels but fails to cover some features.
-* 2: Project has sporadic use of tests at multiple levels.
-The application contains numerous holes in testing and/or many features are untested.
-* 1: There is little or no evidence of testing in this application.

 ### Workflow

 Good start on refactoring - but keep cleaning up things like [comments here](https://github.com/jennPeavler/movieTracker/blob/master/app/components/apiCalls.js#L11) - Also, this code probaby isn't being used since it isn't exported so you would need to remove this file

-* 4: The group effectively uses different Git branches, submits pull requests and reviews each other’s code.
-The evolution of the application and who was responsible for what features is clearly documented through github.
 * 3: The group makes a series of small, atomic commits that document the evolution of their application and it is clear who was responsible for what features.
-* 2: The group makes large commits covering multiple features that make it difficult for the evaluator to determine the evolution of the application and who worked on what features.
-* 1: The group committed the code to version control in only a few commits.
-The evaluator cannot determine the evolution of the application.
-* 0: The application was not checked into version control.

 ## PREVIOUS EVAL: MOVIE SPEC: